ffigari/rastreador-ocular/README.md

 }))
 ```

-#### Export rastoc events

-The history of each run should be "rebuildable".
-For this events like calibrations or met decalibration checks should be
-exported.

 #### Plot experiment's history

 Plotting the history of a run would allow to check the exported events make